Bible verses about tattoos

 Nor tattoo yourselves.

 In Leviticus 19:28 it says no tattoos.
-I know someone is going to say, “it’s in the Old Testament,” but the fact that it says no tattoos should convict you and make you think again about getting a tattoo.
+I know someone is going to say, “it’s in the Old Testament,” but the fact that it says, “no tattoos” should cause someone to think twice about getting a tattoo.

 Usually in the New Testament God shows that some things are permissible such as eating pork.
 There is nothing that even hints that we can get a tattoo in the New Testament.